Message from the Program Director

 The general surgery program offers core rotations in general surgery and all of the surgical subspecialties.
 An outside-institution, one-month elective may be available to fourth-year residents.
 Residents receive ample clinical and didactic teaching by a dedicated full-time faculty and highly active voluntary staff.

-Our chief residents typically graduate with 1200 major cases, and have enjoyed considerable success in securing advanced fellowships or entering practice.
-1/3 of our residents choose to take a 2-year research hiatus after their second year, to pursue extramural laboratory work.
+Our chief residents typically graduate with 1200 major cases and have enjoyed considerable success in securing advanced fellowships or entering practice.
 A particular point of pride has been the feedback we consistently receive about the technical skill and cognitive acumen of our trainees.

 Key Program Personnel